OpertusMundi/discovery-service/README.md

    1. The data should be in the `data` folder and it has to follow this structure:
       `{id}/resources/{file-name}.csv`
    2. This endpoint will take a while to run.
 The more data to process, the more it will run.
-2. Run `/profile-metanome` endpoint.
-Blocker task.
-   1. This endpoint will take a while to run.
-The more data to process, the more it will run.
-3. Run `/filter-connections` to remove extra edges.
+2. Run `/filter-connections` to remove extra edges.

 ### To remove all the data: